spaghetticode/dbmanager/README.md

 * Add runner.rb, importer.rb, dumper.rb, dbmanager.rb tests
 * Delete temporary db dumps from tmp when finished
 * Add more db adapters
+* remove views from mysql dumps so they don't interfere in the import process